Ultimate Checklist: Banish Dandruff at Home Naturally

 How can I get rid of dandruff fast?

-What kills dandruff most effectively?
+What helps control dandruff most effectively?

 Can dandruff go away on its own?